 Hey there, sunseeker!
 Select your shipping destination to shop locally:

-SAD & ENERGYLIGHT
+SAD & energy lights

-Getting started with Task
+Getting started with Mini

 Frequently Asked Questions

-When should you use Task?
+When should you use Mini?

-If you're using Task to help with the winter blues, bright light in the morning is most effective so try that first.
+If you're using Mini to help with the winter blues, bright light in the morning is most effective so try that first.
 For some people, early evening light exposure is beneficial.
-If you find it difficult to get going in the morning, switch on Task as soon as you can.
+If you find it difficult to get going in the morning, switch on Mini as soon as you can.
 If you don't have much time in the morning, then you should aim for a top-up or full session in the afternoon.
-If you tend to feel sleepy or fall asleep too early, use Task in the late afternoon/early evening.
+If you tend to feel sleepy or fall asleep too early, use Mini in the late afternoon/early evening.
 It's best to avoid bright light too close to bedtime - within about three hours - as you may find it difficult to get to sleep.

-How long should you use Task for?
+How long should you use Mini for?

 Still need help?